 Up-to-date mapping of environmental features such as steep slopes, crucial animal habitats, Critical Environmental Areas designated by NYSDEC, and other relevant landscape elements can provide important context for future decisions on the location and scale of future development.
-The Town of Guilderland has already created an interactive map for parks and trails, which provides a potential model or template for environmental features mapping for the Town.
-Such mapping should occur in consultation and collaboration with relevant Albany County and NY State agencies to profit from information sharing and avoid duplication of effort.
+The Town of Guilderland has already-created an interactive map for environmental features including but not limited to State and federal wetlands, soils, Pine Bush Management Area, Helderberg Escarpment Scenic Corridors, Watervliet Reservoir and watercourse setbacks, FEMA floodzones, and land cover classifications. parks and trails, which provides a potential model or template for environmental features and expand upon these features Such mapping should occur in consultation and collaboration with relevant Albany County and NY State agencies. to profit from information sharing and avoid duplication of effort.